-For more on Andrew - what he speaks about and replays of recent talks, please visit ActionableFuturist.com
+For more on Andrew - what he speaks about and recent talks, please visit ActionableFuturist.com

 Welcome to The Actionable Futurist® Podcast, a show all about the near term future with practical and actionable advice from a range of global experts to help you stay ahead of the curve.
 Every episode answers the question what's the future all with voices and opinions that need to be heard.
 Your host is international keynote speaker and The Actionable Futurist®, Andrew Grill.Andrew Grill: